openharmony/docs/en/application-dev/reference/apis/js-apis-reminderAgentManager.md

 ## ActionButton

-Defines a button displayed in the reminder notification.
+Defines a button displayed for the reminder in the notification panel.

 **System capability**: SystemCapability.Notification.ReminderAgent